Everyone wants to capture the attention of consumers, but only those with the right marketing strategy will stand out from the crowd!

 1. Boost brand awareness and generate new leads

-The statistic to remember: Nearly 4 out of 5 French people (79%) are planning to change their habits for the start of the new school year.
+The statistic to remember: Nearly 4 out of 5 French people (79%) are planning to change their shopping habits this autumn.

-An example to follow: For its ‘Back to School’ campaign, SFR has used the Match 3 mechanic to promote the start of the new school year.
-This addictive game
+An example to follow: For its “Back to School” campaign, SFR relied on the Match 3 mechanic to promote the start of the new school year.
+This addictive game recruited over 4,200 leads and generated 38 games played per participant.
+The Adictiz Ads media campaign generated a 98% response rate, an essential factor in the game’s visibility.

 2. Refine customer knowledge to improve future marketing campaigns

-The statistic to remember: 83% of consumers are willing to share their preferences with a brand in exchange for a personalised experience.
+The statistic to remember: 83% of consumers say they are willing to share their preferences with a brand in exchange for a personalised experience.
 And brands that exploit first-party data generate 2.9 times more revenue.

-Example to follow: The interactive quiz shared by Ma Gare+ as part of its back-to-school game enabled the company to collect data.
-It was able to identify station services likely to be of interest to its customers.
+An example to learn from: The interactive quiz shared by MaGare+ as part of its back-to-school game enabled the company to collect valuable data on its audience.
+For example, it has been able to identify the station services that are most likely to be of interest to its customers.

-The statistic to remember: At the start of the school year, families spend an average of 304 euros per person.
+Key statistic: At the start of the new school year, families spend an average of 304 euros per person.

 The statistic to remember: A loyal customer spends on average 67% more than a new customer (Source: Harvard Business Review).
 Not to mention that attracting a new customer costs five times more than bringing one back.